diodechain/diode-docs/content/docs/Using/tunneled-p2p-dashboards.md

 Windows is not so helpful - it won't let you specify a port to find a network drive on.
 And, it won't allow you to bind port 445 - that is already taken by the selfish lanman.
 So, we'll create our own loopback adapter on which no-one is using port 445, then port-map that to a normal localhost ephemeral port, and then bind that port to our remote server.

+> **NOTE:** 2024-October: According to https://techcommunity.microsoft.com/t5/storage-at-microsoft/smb-alternative-ports-now-supported-in-windows-insider/ba-p/3974509, it may now be possible to setup an alternative port for SMB and bind to that port!

 * Download the Diode CLI for Windows from [**https://diode.io/download**](https://diode.io/download) - we recommend putting diode.exe in the user's home folder (e.g. C:\\users\\diodeuser\\diode.exe) since that is where the terminal always opens to by default
   * Open a terminal window (cmd.exe) and you can test to see if Diode is working by typing `diode time`